nuejs/www/faq/index.md

 ## What is Nue? [nue]
 Nue is a frontend development toolset.
 It's a new way to build websites and reactive user interfaces.
 It's an alternative to ecosystems like Vue, React, and Svelte.
-"Nue" comes from the German word `/neu/`, which translates to "new" in English.
+"Nue" comes from the German word "neu", which translates to "new" in English.
+It is pronounced like `/nju/`.

 Nue is an open-source project hosted on [GitHub][gh], licensed with [MIT license][mit].